IsaacScript/isaacscript/packages/docs/docs/main/isaacscript-common-in-lua.md

 <!-- markdownlint-disable MD034 -->

 The IsaacScript standard library lives in a package called `isaacscript-common`.
-It contains many helper functions and features that abstract away much of the complexity in working with the Isaac API.
+It contains helper functions and features that abstract away much of the complexity in working with the Isaac API.
 You can learn more about every function and feature by [reading the documentation](/isaacscript-common).

 If you are writing your mod in TypeScript, then using the standard library is effortless - you can just start typing the names of the functions, and the auto-complete will automatically import them (and include them in your final bundled mod).